jump-dev/ParametricOptInterface.jl/docs/src/example.md

 # Indicate that all the new constraints will be valid variable bounds
 MOI.set(model, POI.ConstraintsInterpretation(), POI.ONLY_BOUNDS)
-@constraint(model, x >= p);
+@constraint(model, x >= p)
-# It has a `;` because the prints don't work for this case.
-# It tries to print a ConstraintName of a linear constraint
-# but the constraint was transformed in `MOI.VariableIndex-in-MOI.GreaterThan`
-# and these kinds of constraints don't allow names.
+# The name of this constraint was different to inform users that this is a
+# variable bound.

 # Indicate that all the new constraints will not be variable bounds
 MOI.set(model, POI.ConstraintsInterpretation(), POI.ONLY_CONSTRAINTS)